Orthodox Vikings

 Urnes Stave Church: North door with carved doorjambs

 It is a commonplace that a lot of Christian influence and mission came to Norway from Western (Orthodox) Christianity, saint Sunniva is an example of that.
 But scholars are now discovering with increasingly strength the impact of Eastern Christianity in the Christianisation of Norway.
 Missionaries came early to the Nordic countries from the East something Dagen (the newspaper the article was written for) just wrote about.
-Gardarike, the ancient Norse name for current Russia and the Ukraine, was at the time a very important political and economical partner for Norway and many Norwegian Vikings traveled eastwards in order to seek their fortune.
+Gardarike, the ancient Norse name for current Russia and Ukraine, was at the time a very important political and economical partner for Norway and many Norwegian Vikings traveled eastwards in order to seek their fortune.
 The royal families had close contact and almost all of the kings that brought the Christianisation process forward politically spent considerable time in the east with Russian rulers and some even served the Byzantine emperor in «Miklagard,» ancient Norse for «the Great City».
 They brought monastics, priests and missionaries back to Norway.
 The influence of Eastern Orthodox Christianity also manifested itself in several churches dedicated to St. Clemens who’s veneration in Norway had roots in the East.
 As far away as Iceland, which at the time was a part of the kingdom of Norway, pieces of a woodcarved Byzantine iconographical depiction of the Last Judgement has been found.
 These important facts and close relationships have unfortunately been downplayed the last century because of the tense political relationship between the East and West.
 Nevertheless from a contemporary point of view it is paradoxical that some find Orthodox Christianity exotic and foreign considering the fact that the Orthodox Church is the main religion in two of our three neighboring countries.
 In addition Sweden has a larger population of Orthodox Christians than Roman Catholics.

-Byzantine depiction of the Last judgement found on island.
+Byzantine depiction of the Last judgement found on Island.

 The Orthodox Church belongs to our part of the world and our country.
 Our roots are as long and deep as the history of Christianity here.
 Today we are the 3rd largest minority church and for many years we have been the fastest growing Christian community.
 An increasing number of Norwegians discovers the living and unchanging faith in Jesus Christ, their Christian roots and a spiritual home here.